 What exactly is a "Noxious Weed?"

-For years, countries and many of our states have made efforts to reduce the spread of certain plants deemed “noxious.”
-This means, in some state’s documents, “Plants that are injurious to the state.”
-This has often meant the subject plant is detrimental to crops, livestock, and in more recent years, “injurious to the environment”.
-This usually describes a pest plant, usually invasive, which moves into certain areas (wetlands, rangelands, etc.) and crowds out other native species.
+For years, countries and many states have made efforts to reduce the spread of certain plants deemed "noxious."
+This means, in some state's documents, "Plants that are injurious to the state."
+This has often meant the plant is detrimental to crops, livestock, and in more recent years, "injurious to the environment".
+A noxious or invasive plant usually describes a plant that moves into an area, such as wetlands, rangelands, etc., and crowds out other native species.

-To be a good environmental steward, you should not plant or propagate the listed weeds of your state, and reputable seed companies, whether in your state or outside, should be aware of all state lists, and not sell the seeds of listed species into the states listing them.
+To be a good environmental steward, you should not plant or propagate the listed weeds of your state.
+Reputable plant and seed companies, whether in your state or outside, should be aware of all state lists, and not sell the plants or seeds of listed species into the states listing them as prohibited.

 Keep in mind that a plant listed as "noxious" in one state may be welcomed and actually useful in another.
 So it remains a complicated subject nationwide.
 All noxious weed lists are heavy with the common roadside, garden and pasture weeds we all know, including many grasses.
 Very few species considered wildflowers are listed, and when they are, it is important to distinguish between the ones listed as "noxious weeds", and the ones for which the importation of seeds is actually "prohibited."
 (See below.
 Many people confuse the two lists. ) However, in some ways, the result is the same.
 Being on either list clearly sends a signal that this particular species is not wanted in this particular state.

 Wildflowers as "noxious?"

 If a few plants considered wildflowers make it onto the noxious weed lists, they are almost always from same group mentioned below under "prohibited plants and seeds."
 But try to keep it straight.
 A species may be listed as "noxious", but the seed may not be actually be "prohibited."
 And vice versa.

 State-prohibited Wildflower Seed Species